sroecker/LLM_AppDev-HandsOn/workshop/Darmstadt_v1.md

 - What is Ollama and llama.cpp?
 - Models - Strange creatures and where to find them
 - Quantization?
 How to be GPU poor and local Llama rich
-- Prompting (System prompt vs user prompt)
+- Prompting: System prompt vs user prompt
 - Tokenization, see [OpenAI tokenizer](https://platform.openai.com/tokenizer)

 The basic architecture of our RAG bot will look like this: